otrack/cloud-computing-infrastructures/zk/README.md

 ## 1. Pre-requisites

-Some knowledge of the Python programming language.
+Some knowledge of the Python programming language are mandatory.
 There are plenty of very good tutorials online, and you should be able to learn the basics very quickly.
 A good tutorial is [here](http://www.learnpython.org/en/).
 We rely on Python 2.7, the most recent version of the 2.x series.